MyDumper's logo MyDumper's logo

 Configuration

-We kept the main configuration of MyDumper in /etc/mydumper.cnf by default.
+The main configuration of MyDumper is kept in /etc/mydumper.cnf by default.

 [mydumper]